-In Australia the number of member properties and the interest in the program is growing every day, with several properties in various stages of registration.
-Our goal is to see the protection of one million acres of wildlife habitat across Australia in the Wildlife Land Trust sanctuary network, and to seek the expansion of the Wildlife Land Trust sanctuary partnerships throughout Africa, India and south-east Asia.
+In Australia the number of member properties and the interest in the program grows daily, with approximately two new sanctuaries joining the network every week.
+The Australian count now exceeds 325 sanctuaries covering more than 42,500 hectares nationally, with our goal being to see the protection of one million acres of wildlife habitat across Australia in the Wildlife Land Trust sanctuary network, as well as to continue the expansion of WLT sanctuary partnerships internationally.

-- Becoming part of a continually growing national and international network of sanctuaries, promoting best conservation practices and protecting wildlife and habitats around the world
+- Becoming part of a continually growing national and international network of sanctuaries, promoting best conservation practices and protecting wildlife and habitats around the world;

-- The facilitation of useful communication between sanctuary members, as well as HSI staff and experienced land managers and native wildlife rehabilitators
+- The facilitation of useful communication between sanctuary members, as well as HSI staff and experienced land managers and native wildlife rehabilitators;

-- Help and advice regarding both the legal and ecological integrity of the property should it be required
+- Help and advice regarding both the legal and ecological integrity of the property should it be required;

-- The opportunity to talk about the invaluable work undertaken to protect important wildlife habitats through feature pages on our website and in our regularWildlife Landsnewsletter
+- The opportunity to talk about the invaluable work undertaken to protect important wildlife habitats through feature pages on our website and in our regular Wildlife Lands newsletter; and

 - Wildlife Land Trust signs to erect on your property